wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 **M:**&ensp;I shall tell you how my <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>’s *guru* died.
-After announcing that his end was nearing, he stopped eating, without changing the routine of his daily life.
+After announcing that his end was nearing, he stopped eating, without changeïng the routine of his daily life.
 On the eleventh day, at prayer time he was singing and clapping vigorously and suddenly died!
 Just like that, between two movements, like a blown out candle.
 Everybody dies as he lives.
 I am not afraid of death because